YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Action: Consider the OPEN or USE deviceparameters, and the error code.

 -----------------
 GOQPREC
 -----------------

 GOQPREC, Numeric precision in key error: Blk #xxxx, Key #yyyy.
 Record not loaded.

-MUPIP Information: This indicates that YottaDB/GT.M was unable to precisely represent a key in the GOQ input file to a MUPIP LOAD.
+MUPIP Information: This indicates that YottaDB was unable to precisely represent a key in the GOQ input file to a MUPIP LOAD.

 Action: Examine the key on the source system, modify it, and repeat the process, or manually enter the modified record into YottaDB/GT.M.